mostlygeek/chatgpt-retrieval/README.md

 * Generated a fake student's information
 * Using ChatGPT, Langchain and Chroma vector DB
 * Ask some questions about the data
+* check out the files in the `data/` directory
+* installation instructions below

 ![demo video](demo.gif)